secureCodeBox/secureCodeBox/scanners/zap-advanced/README.md

       threadCount: 2
       # -- String: The user agent to use in requests, default: '' - use the default ZAP one
       userAgent: "secureCodeBox / ZAP Spider"
+      # -- Configures existings ZAP Scripts or add new ZAP Scripts.
+For example can be used if a proxy script must be loaded.
+Proxy scripts are executed for every request traversing ZAP
+      scripts: {}

   # -- Optional list of ZAP Active Scanner configurations
   scanners: